 I. Overview

-UC BFB IS-3 establishes that Institutional Information and IT Resources must be protected according to their classifications.
+The UC Systemwide Data Classification Standard or UC BFB IS-3 establishes that Institutional Information and IT Resources must be protected according to their classifications.
 This Standard is a framework for assessing the adverse impact that loss of confidentiality, integrity or availability of Institutional Information and IT Resources would have upon the Campus.
 It provides the foundation for establishing security requirements for each classification of data.

 Summary definitions and examples are included below.
 Full definitions and additional examples are available in the UC Systemwide Standard and Guides(link is external).
-Additionally, UC Berkeley-specific guidance is available in the Campus Data Classification Guideline.

 II.
 Scope